qufighter/SDL_ColorPick/README.md

 This will also complile into a:

-100% working Mac OS app
+~100% working Mac OS app
-100% wokring Linux app (for gtkmm-3.0)
+~100% wokring Linux app (for gtkmm-3.0 so far)
-95% working/stable windows app (missking key screen feature)
+~95% working/stable windows app (missking key screen feature) ~IOS
+~Android
+~Emscripten
+... more?

+Before you contriubte, I suggest looking for forks of the project, to see if anyone else has move on with the work since I've left off.

 Check the readme in the "external" fodler though for instrucitons ot staic link SDL and SDL Image libraries.